gpalleschi/gpSqlite/README.md

-#gpString
+#gpSqlite

-gpString is a C library providing some funcionality compared to standard string processing functions in C.
+gpSqlite is a C library providing some funcionalities to use sqlite db

-gpString does not aim to replace standard library string processing functions but introduces new functions.

-gpString is developed by mailto:[gpsoftskyballs@gmail.com]
+gpSqlite is developed by mailto:[gpsoftskyballs@gmail.com]

 == Version History